 Meet the Expert

 Dr. Ehsan Maghsoudi has been an Environmental, health and safety enthusiast for over 10 years.
-He has written extensively in pre-reviewed journals about environmental pollutants and toxic compounds.
+He has written extensively in peer-reviewed journals about environmental pollutants and toxic compounds.
 His most memorable EH&S moment is when he was caught in a torrential storm during field work… he managed to get his water samples and a little more water than he expected.